thunderbird/developer-docs/add-ons/mailextensions/experiments.md

 const resourceUrl = new ResourceUrl();
 ```

-In this example, we are registering a custom `resource://` url with the namespace `example123`:
+In this example, we are registering a custom `resource://` URL with the namespace `example123`:

 ```javascript
 // Register a resource:// url with a custom namespace, which points to a